acm-uic/student-task-manager-sig-mobile-dev/README.md

   - Designer is consulted to see if everything looks good, or additions are required
   - Button presses are connected to backend functions
   - Everything on the UI and UX is taken care of
-  - Fullstack lead goes the code and finds errors if there is a problem between connecting the frontend and backend
+  - Fullstack lead goes through the code and finds errors if there is a problem between connecting the frontend and backend

 ---